Wellesley Hills Campus / Framingham Campus

 The College supports an intercollegiate athletic program.
 Full-time status (12 or more credit hours per semester) and a cumulative GPA of 2.00 are eligibility requirements for student participation in all intercollegiate programs.
 Team selection is determined through tryouts.
 MassBay offers the following athletic programs, depending on demand:

-- Men’s and Women’s Track & Field (club)
+- Men’s and Women’s Track and Field (club)

-MassBay is a member of the Massachusetts Community College Athletic Conference (MCCAC) and the National Junior College Athletic Association (NJCAA).
+MassBay is a DIII member of the Massachusetts Community College Athletic Conference (MCCAC) and the National Junior College Athletic Association (NJCAA).
 MassBay student-athletes compete for state, regional, and national honors and championships.
 All MassBay students are admitted free to all home games.
 Other club sports may be offered as well, depending on student interest.
 All full and part-time students are invited to participate in these activities.
-Offerings may include ice hockey, tennis, indoor soccer, and volleyball.

 Recreation & Wellness Center

 The MassBay Recreation & Wellness Center (RWC) is home to numerous recreation and physical fitness opportunities, offering a multi-purpose gymnasium and a fitness & wellness room with exercise equipment.
 The RWC signifies the College’s commitment to provide an environment that promotes the total fitness and wellness of its students.
 The RWC is available free of charge to students.
 A campus identification card is required to use the facility, its equipment and locker rooms.

 Student Government, Clubs and Organizations